 A tHERAPY IS YOURS?
-Now is your turn to care for the environment
+Now is your turn to care for IT so it last.
+And for the environment.

 @thesustainablefashionforum informs “More than 60% of clothing today contains synthetic materials and fibers —which means every time we do our laundry, our clothes shed tiny microfibers, which go down the drains of our washing machines, through the wastewater treatment facilities and into our waterways.